QubizSolutions/InternshipCourses/Angular2/angular2.md

 <base href="/">
 ```

-A routed Angular app has one singleton **Router** service
+A routed Angular app has one singleton **Router** service.
-When the URL in the browser changes, the router looks for the correspinging **Route** from which it can find the componet to display
+When the URL in the browser changes, the router looks for the corresponding **Route** from which it can find the componet to display

 Route definition